loosolab/UROPA/docs_rst/output.rst

 +----------+----------+------------+-------------+------------+-------------+---------+------------+-------------+-------------+-------------+----------+-------------------+---------------+---------------+-----------+----------------+-------+

-Table 2: FinalHits for one query.
-The column order is: peak_id, peak_chr, peak_start, peak_center, peak_end, peak_strand, feature, feat_start, feat_end, feat_strand, distance, feat_anchor, genomic_location, feat_ovl_peak, peak_ovl_feat, gene_name, gene_type, query
+* **Table 2:** FinalHits for one query as described in the configuration above.*

-As displayed in Table 1 and 2, peak_355 is a representative of Case 1.
+As displayed in Table 1 and 2, peak 355 is a representative of Case 1.
 There is no valid annotation at all, there is an NA row in both output tables.
-The peaks 356 and 765 belong to Case 2, there is one valid annotation for them, their annotation is displayed in the same way in AllHits and FinalHits (Table 1 and 2).
+The peaks 356 and 765 belong to Case 2, there is one valid annotation for them, their annotation is displayed in the same way in AllHits and FinalHits.
-Whereas peak_769 has three valid annotations for the specified query.
-All of them are displayed in the AllHits output (Table 1).
-In the FinalHits only the best annotation, the one for gene NOP16 with the minimal distance of 937 is represented in the FinalHits (Table 2).
+Whereas peak 769 has three valid annotations for the specified query.
+All of them are displayed in the AllHits output.
+In the FinalHits only the best annotation, the one for gene NOP16 with the minimal distance of 937 is represented.

 Output files (multiple queries)
 --------------------------------
-UROPA annotation with multiple queries result in at least three output tables.
+UROPA annotation with multiple queries and default priority results in at least three output tables.
 Those are the Uropa_AllHits, Uropa_FinalHits, and Uropa_BestperQuery_Hits.
 If the *-r* parameter is added in the command line call, there will the additional output Uropa_Reformatted_HitsperPeak file.
+Furthermore, if the *-s* parameter is also added, there will be another additional output: Uropa_Summary.
-With a configuration as followed, a cut out of all generated output files will look as in Table 3 to 6 and Figure 1.
-Peak and annotation files are further discribed [here](http://uropa.readthedocs.io/en/latest/uropa-example/#used-peak-and-annotation-files).
+With a configuration as followed, a cut out of all generated output files will look as presented in Tables 3 to 6 and Figure 1.
+Peak and annotation files are further described in the :doc:`/uropa-example` section.

 The UROPA annotation process for multiple queries can run into one more case as described for one query:

 - **Case 1 to 3** as described above